THE UNIVERSITY of EDINBURGH

 1. By the end of the course, students should be able to demonstrate a full knowledge and understanding of the following topics in EU law:

-3. - The common/internal markets; - Goods: customs union; common customs tariff; Community customs code; tariff barriers; fiscal barriers; quantitative restrictions and measures having equivalent effect; Dassonville, Cassis de Dijon and Keck & Mithouard; - Citizens¿ Rights Directive; - Workers, establishment and services; - Public policy; public service employment; official authority
+3. - The common/internal markets; - goods: customs union; common customs tariff; customs code; tariff barriers; fiscal barriers; quantitative restrictions and measures having equivalent effect; Dassonville, Cassis de Dijon and Keck & Mithouard; - Citizens¿ Rights Directive; - Workers, establishment and services; - Public policy; public service employment; official authority

 Reading List